rpoleski/MulensModel/examples/example_16/TO_DO.md

 https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/run.py

 # TO DO:
- - check all commented lines and remove the ones that are not needed anymore
  - requirements.txt - see below; also note it in README
  - documentation of \_\_init\_\_
  - example full file for MN? - maybe just MN specific tasks